 Mrs. Chan attained her Bachelor of Pharmacy (Hons) from the University of Singapore, and her Master of Pharmacy from the University of California (S F Medical Center).
-Prior to assuming this role, she was the Head of Pharmaceutical Manufacturing and Pharmaceutical Purchasing Departments at the Ministry of Health, and later, the Head of Pharmacy Department at Singapore General Hospital.
-She has transferred her broad management experience from healthcare and pharmacy to education.
+Prior to assuming this role, she was with the Singapore Civil Service for over 30 years rising to the Head of Pharmaceutical Manufacturing and Pharmaceutical Purchasing Departments at the Ministry of Health, and later, the Head of Pharmacy Department at Singapore General Hospital.
+She has transferred her broad management experience from the healthcare industry to education.

 Mr. Charlie Chan worked for many years with the Pharmaceutical Manufacturing and Purchasing Departments at the Ministry of Health and the Singapore General Hospital.
 After his retirement from the civil service, he joined the Beijing BISS International School as its Facilities Manager and held that position for more than 20 years.
 While in Beijing, his extensive knowledge of Chinese government regulations, good relations with the municipal offices and the local community enabled him to effectively promote BISS’ interests in the area where it is located.

 He stepped down from BISS International School in 2014 and was subsequently invited to serve on the ISS International School Board.
 He has been on the ISS International School Board since November 2015.